lowquark/zinc/README.md

     module other_module {
       function bar() {
         MyStruct my_struct;
         my_struct.a = 5;    // Not OK - other_module does not have access to MyStruct.
       }
     }

-This is the most primitive form of encapsulation that I can think of.
 What's of particular interest to me, is how one can use this feature to structure code without having to draw hard lines between objects.
-Instead, the idea is that write-access restriction just kind of flows from the top down.
+Instead, write-access restriction just kind of flows from the top down.

     struct Foo {
       // ...